6 Best Mattress Covers/Encasements for Bed Bugs

 This HOSPITOLOGY mattress encasement sports tough seam construction to make sure that no bed bugs will be getting out at night to feast.
 The product also includes zip ties to completely secure the zipper and a Velcro flap over the zipper for maximum protection from bed bugs.

-People who are prone to allergies will appreciate the allergy blocking power of the Sleep Defense system which protects against dust mites and other allergens.
+People who are prone to allergies will appreciate the allergy blocking power of the Sleep Defense system which makes this product double as a dust mite cover and protects against other allergens.
 Finally, this product is machine washable.
 Just be sure to follow the care instructions that are included in your package.

 Utopia Bedding Mattress Encasement is one of the best value-for-money options on the market and fits mattresses up to 15 inches deep.
 The encasement is made from stretchable knitted fabric and covers your mattress snugly just like a fitted sheet.